 There is generally a tradeoff between extraction rate and sCO2 use – the faster the extraction rate, the more excess sCO2 used.
 This extraction rate is directly dependent on the flow rate, so an increased flow rate means increased extraction rate.

 To optimize this process, it is best to consider specific application needs.
 Take for example the case of essential oils, where an incomplete extraction may yield sufficient product while limiting sCO2 usage.
 Whatever your process may be, precise flow control is necessary to optimize the extraction rate and meet production needs for time and sCO2 usage, and then maintain this rate throughout the process.

-Alicat Scientific’s CODA-Series of Coriolis mass flow instruments are a great way to measure and control supercritical CO2 flow in many processes.
-CODA instruments are able to meet the low-flow requirements for sCO2 applications with high accuracy and precision.
+CODA Coriolis mass flow instruments can be used to measure and control supercritical CO2 flow in many processes, able to meet the low-flow requirements for sCO2 applications with high accuracy and precision.
 They can also measure and control all phases of CO2 and can therefore be used throughout the various steps of the extraction process.